Shih Tzu Lhasa Apso Rescue

 Every Rescuer has heard it.
 The argument that if we really cared about finding "Good

 Homes" we would give the dogs away.
-There are folks who will tell us they could go to a Pet
+There are folks who will tell us they could go to a

-fee paying for?
+adoption fee paying for?

 ARE RESCUE FEES TOO HIGH?

-The assumption that Rescue is a business, or that Rescuer's make a profit from suffering
+The assumption that Rescue is a business, or that Rescuer's make a profit from

-vetting costs of the many others who are not as fortunate.
+applied to the vetting costs of the many others who are not as fortunate.

-When a dog comes into Rescue, funds must be spent on neutering/spaying, teeth cleaning
+When a dog comes into Rescue, funds must be spent on neutering/spaying, teeth

+additional vetting.
 Worming is almost always a necessity.
-Rescuers treat Heart Worm positive animals, pay to
+Rescuers treat Heart Worm

-set broken bones, to treat illnesses and injuries---providing treatment the original owners
+positive animals, pay to set broken bones, to treat illnesses and injuries---providing

-either didn't choose to or could not afford.
-Rescuers may do whatever is necessary, and it
+treatment the original owners either didn't choose to or could not afford.
+Rescuers may

-can often take several months to return an animal to good health.
-It is not unusual for the
+do whatever is necessary, and it can often take several months to return an animal to

-costs of this care to run from $450-$1000 per dog.
+good health.
+It is not unusual for the costs of this care to run from $450-$1000 per dog.

-Most Rescuers do this without benefit of financial backing or resources, choosing to spend
+Most Rescuers do this without benefit of financial backing or resources, choosing to

-makes a profit, or comes anywhere close to breaking even.
+group that makes a profit, or comes anywhere close to breaking even.

 Rescuers will foster these animals in their homes, making them part of the family while

 providing care and training.
-The animals will be screened for behavioral and health issues,
+The animals will be screened for behavioral and health

-their references.
+adopters and check their references.

 "I COULD GO TO THE PET STORE AND GET A PAPERED PUPPY."